-The adsorption capacity of clinoptilolite is between 2 – 30 mg NH4+/g.Scientists have also found that some treatments, including the exhaustion and regeneration cycle, increase adsorption capacity.
+The absorption capacity of clinoptilolite is between 2 – 30 mg NH4+/g.Scientists have also found that some treatments, including the exhaustion and regeneration cycle, increase absorption capacity.
 Essentially this means that zeolite can be reused time and time again, and that its capacity to remove ammonia increases over time.
 This finding can point to a cost savings in remediation programs without sacrificing product performance.Myroslav et al. (2006) conducted a study regarding the sorption of heavy metals (nickel, copper, lead, and cadmium) by raw and pretreated clinoptilolite.
 The results indicate that fine fractions of clinoptilolite sorb higher amounts of metal due to higher mineral cleavage.

 The results showed rapid uptake during the first 40 minutes, corresponding to an 80 percent total removal (Motsi et al., 2009).Following this initial uptake, the rate of absorption decreased.
-However, the overall results demonstrated that natural zeolite has significant potential as an alternative, low cost material in the treatment of acid mine drainage (Motsi et al., 2009).A study by Erdem et al. (2004) used a clinoptilolite application to remove metal concentrations from industrial wastewater.
+However, the overall results demonstrated that natural zeolite as absorbent has significant potential as an alternative, low cost material in the treatment of acid mine drainage (Motsi et al., 2009).A study by Erdem et al. (2004) used a clinoptilolite application to remove metal concentrations from industrial wastewater.
 The batch method was employed and researchers used metal concentrations in a solution ranging from 100 – 400 mg/l.
-The results indicated that natural zeolites can be used effectively to remove metal cations from wastewater.
+The results indicated that natural zeolites as molecular sieve can be used effectively to remove metal cations from wastewater.

-Researchers also concluded that based on adsorption capacity, natural zeolite provides a substitute for the use of activated carbon as an adsorbent based on availability and low costs (Erdem et al., 2004).A study by Fullen et al. (2011) examined the remediation of oil spills using natural zeolite.
+Researchers also concluded that based on adsorption capacity, natural zeolite provides a substitute for the use of activated carbon as an absorbent based on availability and low costs (Erdem et al., 2004).A study by Fullen et al. (2011) examined the remediation of oil spills using natural zeolite.
 Various sand- clinoptilolite mixes were tested in terms of their ability to adsorb engine oil.
 Adsorption increased with clinoptilolite amount.Researchers also found that it was possible to burn the oil-sand-zeolite mix and reuse the ignited mix for further oil adsorption.
 The findings indicated that sand-zeolite mixes can effectively adsorb terrestrial oil spills and remediate oil-contaminated soils (Fullen et al., 2011).